bUnit-dev/bUnit/docs/site/docs/providing-input/root-render-tree.md

 ---
 uid: root-render-tree
-title: Controlling the Root Render Tree
+title: Controlling the root render tree
 ---

-# Controlling the Root Render Tree
+# Controlling the root render tree

 The root render tree, the render tree in which components under test are rendered, can be added to before components are rendered with bUnit's test context.
 This is mostly useful when a component under test, or a component it depends on, must be rendered inside another component, that provides a cascading value to it.